+'''

-\$ p4 verify -A //archive/depot/mysource/...
+$ p4 verify -A //archive/depot/mysource/...

+'''

+'''

+Note

 If p4 verify returns errors, contact Perforce Technical Support.

--A archivefiles
+'''

-It is possible for files in the archive depot to become corrupted over time.
-This option allows you to verify these files before you restore them with the p4 restore command.

-archivefiles specifies a file, a list of files, or set of files to verify.
-For example:
+-A archivefiles It is possible for files in the archive depot to become corrupted over time.
+This option allows you to verify these files before you restore them with the p4 restore command. archivefiles specifies a file, a list of files, or set of files to verify.
+For example: //archive/depot//source -b batchsize By default, p4 verify processes files in batches of 10,000 files at a time.

-//archive/depot/..../source

--b batchsize

-By default, p4 verify processes files in batches of 10,000 files at a time.

 You can change this batch size with the batchsize option, where batchsize represents an integer.

-To disable batching, specify -b 0.

-If the -z option is specified, the -b option is ignored and all options are processed in a single batch.

 -m max Limit p4 verify to max number of revisions.
 Use this option with the -u option to compute and save digests for a limited number of revisions in each invocation of the p4 verify command.
-Tip Depending on the FileSpec , p4 verify - m 10 FileSpec might list 10 files, 10 versions of a single file, or a combination of files and file versions. -q Run quietly and report only errors from mismatched digests or unreproducible revisions. -s Verify file size as well as digest.
-The -v implies the -s option. -S Verify shelved files.
+Tip Depending on the FileSpec , p4 verify -m 10 FileSpec might list 10 files, 10 versions of a single file, or a combination of files and file versions. -q Run quietly and report only errors from mismatched digests or unreproducible revisions. -s Verify file size as well as digest.
+The $-\mathbf{v}$ implies the $-\mathbf{s}$ option. -S Verify shelved files.
 If you specify this option, the only valid revision specifier is @=change , specifying a single shelf.
 Use file patterns to restrict verification to a specific set of shelved files.
-In a distributed installation, this command should be run on the edge server where the shelf was created.
+In a multi-server installation, this command should be run on the edge server where the shelf was created.
 If the shelf has been promoted, this command may also be run on the commit server. -t For use on replicas only: p4 verify -t causes the replica to schedule a transfer of the contents of any damaged or missing revisions.
 (This option also works on a replica with lbr.replication=cache .)
-The -t option cannot be used with the -v or -u options.
-In replicated environments, p4 verify -t reports BAD! or MISSING! files with (transfer scheduled) at the end of the line. -u Store the filesize and MD5 digest of each file in the Helix server database if no filesize and/or digest has been previously stored.
+The $-t$ option cannot be used with the $-v$ or $-u$ options.
+In replicated environments, p4 verify -t reports BAD ! or MISSING ! files with (transfer scheduled) at the end of the line. -u Store the filesize and MD5 digest of each file in the Helix server database if no filesize and/or digest has been previously stored.
 Subsequent uses of p4 verify will compare the computed version against this stored version. -U unloadfile Verify files in the unload depot.
 See p4 unload for details. -v Store the MD5 digest of each file in the Helix server database, even if there's already a digest stored for that file, overwriting the existing digest.
 (The -v option is used only to update the saved digests of archive files that have been deliberately altered outside of Helix server control by a Helix server system administrator.)
-The -v and -u options are mutually exclusive. -x Skip files of filetype +X (for which the service runs an archive trigger.)
+The $-\mathbf{v}$ and $-\mathbf{u}$ options are mutually exclusive. -X Skip files of filetype +x (for which the service runs an archive trigger.)